1stage/Aquarius-MX/src/rom/v2-0/README.md

  - PUT (*x1*,*y1*)-(*x2*,*y2*),*arrayname*
    - Action: Copies bytes from *arrayname* into a a rectangle of screen characters and colors.
      - The rectangle's upper left corner is at column *x1* on line *y1* and lower right corner is at column *x2* on line *y2*
-     - *arrayname* must already be DIMensioned to a size large enough to hold the data, and populated with data.
+     - *arrayname* must already be DIMensioned and populated with data.
-       - To calculate the size of an array needed to store the elements in a rectangle:
-         - Multply the width of the rectangle in rows by the height in LINES
-         - Round up to an even number
-         - Divide by two
      - Can also be combined with LOAD array* and SAVE array* to import/export "sprite" graphics from/to USB drive.
      - See GET statement for copying from screen to array.
  - Advanced: The screen data (CHRRAM and COLRAM) is stored in the array as binary data.
 ### EXAMPLE:
 ```
 10 DIM A(8)
-20 LOAD "CURSOR.SPR",*A
+20 LOAD "CURSOR,SPR",*A
 30 PUT (1,1)-(4,4),A
 ```
 > Loads a file into array A, then displays the contents of in a 4x4 character/color grid at the upper left of the screen.